TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/tests.md

-{% extends "base.html" %}

-{% block pageContent %}
-{{super()}}
+# Tests of Ability
 Whenever a character attempts to do something with a goal in mind, a risk present, and an uncertainty of whether either or both will happen, the gamemaster will call for a test of ability to determine what happens next.
 A **test of ability** (or **test** for short) is resolved by rolling a _stat_ die, along with some combination of _skill_ and _background_ dice to meet or exceed a number that represents the difficulty of doing what they want to do.

 ## Establishing Difficulty

 Most of the time, the difficulty is a static number determined by the gamemaster based on the skill required to achieve success with minimal risk.
 Below are a collection of difficulty rules of thumb.
-When creating a test, it's a good idea to choose a difficulty based on one of the rules of thumb and increase or decrease it by 1 to 4 to make it appropriately easy or difficult.
+When creating a test, it's a good idea to start with a difficulty based on one of the rules of thumb and increase or decrease it by a few points depending on how easy or difficult the test is meant to be.

 * **Talented but inexperienced** characters can handle tests of difficulty **5**
 * **Experienced** characters can handle tests of difficulty **10**